000xzhou/fitness_logging/README.md

 - add timer styling
 - add schedule to calender
 - delete account btn don't have an route
-- a sticky to show that your exerice been suessful save to schedule.

 ## using as reference: